jakevo/Yelp-Search-1.0/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+    - [x] Display business around user's real location.
+    - [x] Users can search for all kinf of business around them not only the name in the table list

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Use user's location to display business around them
+2. Map view restaurant and give users option to navigate to the restautant they want.

 ## Video Walkthrough